Shipping Pre-registered Keys

 Action: Get Public Transport Keys and Signing Certificate

-Action card to pull the current public Yubico transport and signing keys used to encrypt the PIN and credential request payloads.
+Action card to pull the current public Yubico transport and signing keys used to encrypt the PIN code and credential request payloads.

 Input - Get Public Transport Keys and Signing Certificate